simagix/keyhole/README.md

 # Keyhole - Survey Your Mongo Land

 Keyhole is a tool to explore MongoDB deployments.
 Start with [Survey Your Mongo Land](https://www.simagix.com/2021/02/survey-your-mongo-land.html).
+For MongoDB JSON logs parsing, use the improved [Hatchet](https://github.com/simagix/hatchet) project.

 ## License